Museum Publication Design Competition

 All museums are eligible to enter the Alliance’s annual publications design competition.

-- Commercial designers, galleries, and publishing interests are not eligible.
+- Galleries and publishing interests are not eligible.

 - Entrants need not be Alliance members.